Gallodactylidae

 Gallodactylidae is a group of pterosaurs within the suborder Pterodactyloidea.
 Gallodactylids differed from other related pterosaurs in several distinct features, including fewer than 50 teeth present only in the jaw tips, and rounded crests present on the rear portion of the skull and jaws but not near the ends of their snouts.
-At least some species possessed jaw flanges, possibly used to bissect hard-shelled prey.
+At least some species possessed jaw flanges, possibly used to dissect hard-shelled prey.

 History

 Gallodactylidae was named to contain Gallodactylus (now usually considered a synonym of Cycnorhamphus) and its closest relatives.
 Many subsequent studies, however, showed that Gallodactylus did not form a clade with any non-synonymous pterosaurs that were not themselves part of a different family, and so the name was often ignored.
 The name returned to common use with the discovery of Gladocephaloideus, a Chinese pterosaur species that shared many similarities with Cycnorhamphus.
 Among other features, the Gallodactylidae was distinguished by having teeth only in the front tip of the jaws.